Gentlemen v Players: First matches

 A curiosity of these matches is that they featured the veteran professional Tom Walker and the rookie amateur John Willes: these two players were both credited with devising the roundarm style of bowling, but there is no evidence to suggest they used roundarm in 1806.

 Described by H. S. Altham as the "most famous of all domestic matches", the fixture disappeared until 1819.
-Altham says he does not know why, but the Napoleonic Wars must have been a factor, as cricket was in decline from 1810 until after Waterloo in 1815.
+Altham says he does not know why, but the Napoleonic War was one factor as cricket went into decline until after Waterloo in 1815.